xerolinux/XeroWiki/docs/distro.md

 Additionally, I'd like to point out that no *GUI package managers* are included by default, as I believe in giving you the freedom to choose the one that suits your workflow best.
 Through the provided toolkit, you can select from **Octopi**, **PacSeekTUI**, or **Bauh**.
 That said, I strongly advise against installing KDE's **Discover** if you're aiming for stability; it's notoriously troublesome.
 But, as always, the final decision is yours.

 ## Support/Issues

-We have had no choice but to disable the **Swap+/-Hibernate** options due to an ongoing issue with latest version of **Calamares**.
-Will be re-added at some point in the future.
-Until then you can still use **Swap File** only if you have *8GB* or less RAM otherwise it would be a waste of space.

 If you encounter any *other* issues or have questions directly related to the installation, feel free to reach out to me on **Fosstodon** or **Discord**.
 All relevant links are provided in the footer, and I'll do my best to assist you.